 Seems like Ross Geller's come a long way from sharing a tiny two-bedder in the West Village with his ex-girlfriend and their baby.

-particularly sad about this situation however, is that the initial listing advertising Schwimmer's now-property clearly sought a new owner that would appreciate and preserve the home's original features, rather than tear it down for something new and "better."
-Local bloggers such as EV Grieve have posted the listing
+What is particularly sad about this situation however, is that the initial listing advertising Schwimmer's now-property clearly sought a new owner that would appreciate and preserve the home's original features, rather than tear it down for something new and "better."
+Local bloggers such as EV Grieve have posted the listing, which reads:

 "Endless possibilities for this oasis in the East Village!
 This south facing, 4 story, plus English Garden floor, mixed use townhouse will be delivered vacant.
 Situated on a lovely tree lined block location between Second and First Avenues, this home with its magical Tuscan inspired garden proves to be one of the finest East Village houses available.
 Move right into the owner's duplex and have a beautiful home with the added benefit of income producing live/work English Garden floor and two large floor thru residential units OR transform it into the single family home of your dreams.
 So many opportunities for living!"